Vidit17p/flink-platform/README.md

 # flink-platform
 A platform around official flink k8s operator for more funcationality

+## Progress
+- Observability around flink clusters
+    - Pods status in flink namespace
+    - Link to flink cluster dashboard by forwarding it to service using ngnix reverse proxy
+    - List of Flink Deployments and Description of FlinkDep

 ## Features to cover
 - Development Environment
     - Need both Flink SQL and PyFlink Env